 The DMCA agent system can be a bit mystifying because, after all, we’re talking about rules issued by a government agency.
 To provide clarity on the subject, we thought long and hard about putting together a comprehensive FAQ page.
 Then we realized the Copyright Office has already published one.
 You can click here to read it or we’ve highlighted the key provisions below.
+This is not to be confused with the FAQ page for our service.

 ** If you intend to use us as your agent, you do not need to open an account with the Copyright Office.
 We’ll just add you to our master account.